-- 1. Why is it important to write your name?
-Why do you think Cranston signed his name on Ben Lomond's walls? - 2.
+- 1. Why do you think Cranston signed his name on Ben Lomond's walls? - 2.
 Who told Cranston and his companions to walk beyond their lines and bring in the enemy officer?
 Why do you think it was important for Cranston and the others to bring this enemy officer back to their own lines? - 3.
+Why did Cranston and his companions remove their military accoutrements before venturing out in between the opposing lines? - 4.
 Cranston's actions required bravery.
 If faced with the same decision as him-to safely stay in your friendly lines or travel out between the lines to capture a wounded enemy soldier-what choice would you make?
-Write one paragraph describing your decision.
+Write one to two paragraphs describing your decision.